Papa-arona/urban-air-quality-berlin/readme.md

 - reshapes the station data
 - cleans the measurements
 - adds temporal information
-- prepares the monitoring stations
+- combines the measurements with the station information
-- geocodes the stations
+- creates the station spatial layer

 Outputs: